Data Handling: Extracting and Sorting Data

 Topic Overview

-The Ascentis Entry Level 2 Award in Mathematics (Stepping Stones to Functional Skills) is designed to build foundational numeracy skills for learners who are working towards functional mathematics.
-This qualification covers essential mathematical concepts such as whole numbers, simple fractions, money, time, and basic measurement.
-It is a stepping stone to Entry Level 3 and beyond, helping students develop confidence in using maths in everyday situations like shopping, cooking, and planning journeys.
+The Ascentis Entry Level 2 Certificate in Mathematics (Stepping Stones to Functional Skills) is designed to build foundational numeracy skills for learners who are working towards functional mathematics.
+This qualification covers key areas such as number, measure, shape, and data handling at a level appropriate for Entry 2.
+It serves as a stepping stone to Entry 3 and beyond, helping students develop confidence in using mathematics in everyday life, such as handling money, telling time, and measuring simple quantities.

 Key Concepts